 - Pressure on the spinal nerves, such as from a herniated disc

 - Pressure on peripheral nerves from enlarged blood vessels, tumors, scar tissue or infection

-Your physiotherapist will help diagnose and treat the underlying cause of your numbness or tingling.
+Your physiotherapist will help diagnose and treat the underlying cause of your numbness, tingling and nerve pain.
 If you experience any of the following signs or symptoms you should immediately attend a hospital emergency department.